Workout At Home Using Dumbbells: Turn Your Space Into a Strength Zone

 I bought a ‘Gold’s Gym Home Gym’ at a yard sale for $5, brand new in the box.

 You’re supposed to mount it to the back of a door, but I don’t have a door in my basement.
-Instead, I mounted a 2″x 6″ piece of wood to a wall in my basement and mounted the Gold’s Home Gym.
+Instead, I mounted a 2″ x 6″ piece of wood to a wall in my basement and attached the Gold’s Home Gym.

-The home gym is great for warming up my muscles before using dumbbells.
+The home gym is great for warming up my muscles before my dumbbell workout.

 I also built a pull-up bar in my basement using galvanized plumbing pipe and mounted it to the ceiling.
 Sometimes, I hang from it to stretch out my back.

-I also use two 35-pound dumbbells, one that a friend gave me and the other that I bought brand new from the store.
+I also use two 35-pound dumbbells: one a friend gave me and the other I bought brand new from the store.

 In 2021, I found two 50-lb dumbbells at a garage sale near my home.
 I paid $13 for the pair.
 I use the 35- and 50-lb dumbbells for dumbbell flies, curls, shoulder, back, and tricep work.

 I found a dry-erase board at a yard sale for $2 and a full-length mirror for $1.
-I mounted them both on the wall in my basement.
+I mounted both of them on the wall in my basement.
 I use the mirror to watch myself work out and admire myself.

-The dry-erase board is where I write down what body part I am exercising and put down tally marks to know how many times I did an exercise.
-Five sets are my absolute minimum per day per muscle group.
+The dry-erase board is where I write down which body part I am exercising and put tally marks to keep track of how many times I do each exercise.
+Five sets are my absolute minimum per muscle group per day.

 Lastly, for cardio, I was gifted an almost-new treadmill.
-I have a television mounted to the wall to watch YouTube while using the treadmill.
+I have a television mounted on the wall to watch YouTube while using the treadmill.

-I followed Jay Cutler’s example of only working on one body part daily.
+I followed Mr Olympia Jay Cutler’s example by working on only one body part each day.

 Now, I do between 10 and 15 sets per body part.
 I do a lot of physical work offline, so I don’t want to overdo it.

-I’m not working out for egoic reasons – to look good.
+I’m not working out for egoistic reasons—to look good.
 I prefer to be strong and have a good build, too.

 Also, I worked out five days a week and took two days off.
-Some weeks, I work out less than others, but I try not to exercise for more than three days.
+Some weeks, I work out less than others, but I try not to exercise for more than 3 days in a row.

 One time, I went two weeks without doing chest, and I had a lot of trouble using the 50lb weights for chest presses.